 On the other hand, finding that the EH holds in the long run does not necessarily imply that the EH is useful for policymakers and market analysts.
-To be useful, longer-term rates must respond reasonably quickly to changes in the policy rate.
+To be useful, longerterm rates must respond reasonably quickly to changes in the policy rate.
 Hence, failing to reject the hypothesis that the cointegrating vector is (1, -1) does not establish that the EH holds at frequencies that are of interest to policymakers and financial market analysts.
 Policymakers and financial analysts need to know how quickly the long-term rate can be expected to adjust to policy-induced changes in the short-term rate.

-V. Testing the EH for Japanese Treasury Rates
+5. Testing the EH for Japanese Treasury Rates

 If the EH holds, on average, the long-term rate will equal the short-term rate plus a constant risk premium.
 A simple way to test the EH is to test for a unit root in the spread between the long-term and short-term rates.
-Figure 5 presents spreads between six-month and 114-month Treasury rates and the gensaki rate.
+Figure 5 presents spreads between 6-month and 114-month Treasury rates and the Gensaki rate.
 Other spreads tend to lie within the boundaries established by these spreads.
+Both spreads exhibit the degree of predictability will be positively related to the extent to which the root is greater than 1.
+See Dickey, Jansen, and Thornton (1991, pp. 59-60) for a discussion of why this is appropriate.

-Both spreads exhibit considerable persistence, suggesting the possibility that the null hypothesis of nonstationarity will not be rejected.
+considerable persistence, suggesting the possibility that the null hypothesis of nonstationarity will not be rejected.

-Augmented Dickey-Fuller tests of all of the spreads, for the entire sample period and for the March 1981-October 1990 period, are presented in Table 2.
+Dickey-Fuller tests of all of the spreads, for the entire sample period and for the March, 1981 - October, 1990 period, are presented in Table 2.
 As before, the lag lengths were chosen by the Schwarz criterion and are denoted in parentheses below the Dickey-Fuller test statistic.
 The unit root hypothesis is rejected for all rate spreads except the 114-month rate for the entire sample period and for some of the intermediate maturities for the period ending October 1990.